Advances in the Shannon Capacity of Graphs: Proof of Theorem

 Theorem~\ref{theorem: shannon_condition} is a direct corollary of \cite[Theorem 4]{Shannon56}.
-To show this, we define an adjacency-reducing mapping. \begin{definition} Let $\Gr{G}$ be a simple graph, and let $f\colon \V{\Gr{G}}\to \set{U}$ be a mapping from the vertices of $\Gr{G}$ to a subset $\set{A}$ of $\V{\Gr{G}}$. $f$ is called an adjacency-reducing mapping if for every nonadjacent vertices $u,v\in \V{\Gr{G}}$, the vertices $f(u)$ and $f(v)$ are nonadjacent as well. \end{definition}
+To show this, we define an adjacency-reducing mapping. \begin{definition} Let $\Gr{G}$ be a simple graph, and let $f \colon \V{\Gr{G}} \to \set{A}$ be a mapping from the vertices of $\Gr{G}$ to a subset $\set{A}$ of $\V{\Gr{G}}$.
+The mapping $f$ is called {\em adjacency-reducing} if for every pair of nonadjacent vertices $u, v\in \V{\Gr{G}}$, the vertices $f(u)$ and $f(v)$ are also nonadjacent. \end{definition}